File backup network etiquette to keep an extra copy of computer information in a couple of places a couple of different ways with 2 netiquette tips.

 - liquid spills on device,

 Really, hack is the most common.
-After, restoring from backup is our best option.
+After, restoring from backup is your best option.
 Since, files could be corrupted even if you regain a lost account.

 Physical devices are made just for saving data.
-In addition, cloud storage on web for free.
-Desktop, laptop, and other mobile computers can be backed up.
+Cloud storage on the web is free.
+It follows, desktop, laptop, and other mobile computers can be backed up.

 Cloud Storage Infographic